 - Do not keep suicidal thoughts to yourself.
-There is always someone who you can share these thoughts or feelings with.
-(If you do not think you can share these thoughts with anyone around you, call the National Suicide Prevention Lifeline toll free 24 hours a day 1-800-273-8255.)
+There is always someone with who you can share these thoughts or feelings with.
+(If you do not think you can share these thoughts with anyone around you, call the National Suicide Prevention Lifeline toll-free 24 hours a day 1-800-273-8255.)

 - Take hope.
 People do get through this.

 Whether you are dealing with these thoughts or someone else close to you is, take them seriously.
 Do not do anything sudden when dealing with these thoughts.
 Take the time and seek out help.
 It is important to understand that many people are dealing with these feelings and thoughts every day, and someone in our workplace may be one of them.